They're fancy, shiny, and packed with great tech - and of course, they’re brand new. You can’t possibly lease a used car, right?

 In terms of how used car lease deals work, it follows the exact same structure as when you lease a new car.

-The cost to lease a car is split across an initial payment (known as the initial rental - essentially a deposit) and the following monthly payments are calculated based on how much value is left on the vehicle.
+The cost to lease a car is split across an initial payment (known as the initial rental - essentially a deposit) and monthly payments, which are calculated based on how much value is left on the vehicle.
 You’re essentially paying the depreciation.

-If you go over your annual mileage allowance for your personal lease, you’ll need to pay the excess mileage charge, which can be very high.
+If you go over your annual mileage allowance for your personal contract hire deal, you’ll need to pay the excess mileage charge, which can be very high.
 If you damage the car (in line with BVRLA fair wear and tear guidelines), you'll have to pay lease car return charges for this too.

 Why would I lease a used car?